8 Houston Utility Assistance Programs To Help You Pay Your Utility Bills

 4. Green Mountain Energy Utility Assistance Program

-Green Mountain Energy customers in Houston can utilize the following programs to help with their light bill.
+Green Mountain Energy customers in Houston can utilize the following programs to find aid for an outstanding electricity bill.

 Energy Payment Extensions

 Like other energy plans mentioned, this one provides customers with extra time beyond the original due date to pay their bill without being disconnected.
 The only requirement for this plan is you call them prior to the actual disconnection notice date.
 You should also know that you will have to pay a disconnection notice fee and a disconnect recovery fee.